-Kindergarten through Grade 8 will eat lunch in the cafeteria except on special occasions when it will be taken to the classrooms.
+Kindergarten through grade 8 will eat lunch in the cafeteria according to the cafeteria schedule.
+Students will eat lunch in their classroom when not in the cafeteria.
 Lunchtime is part of the educational program and provides an opportunity for all to show good health habits in eating.
 Table etiquette is a true test of children's manners and an indication of refinement taught at home and school.
-Lunches brought in a brown bag/lunch box should be marked plainly with name and homeroom.
+Lunches brought in a brown bag/ lunch box should be marked plainly with name and homeroom.

-Parent volunteers & teachers are used to supervise students during lunch and recess.
-Parents may not deliver restaurant food to the cafeteria during the lunch hour.
+Teachers supervise students during lunch and recess.
+Parents may not deliver restaurant food to the school during the lunch hour.
 Parents may only supply food to their own child.